An Unbiased Threelac Review

 "I just wanted to let you know that since this email, I have increased the dosage to 2 packets a day and am feeling fabulous.
 This is really great stuff, and the end of a long 11 years search for me.

-Threelac does not establish new bacterial colonies in the intestine like most other probiotics.
+Threelac does not establish new bacterial colonies in the intestine.

 Threelac sounds like a miracle product for candida yeast doesn't it?